Best Day Trips from Tokyo, Japan

 Getting to Nikko

-If you’ve purchased a Japan Rail Pass (check this out if you want to find out whether it’s worth it), JR East Pass or Tokyo Wide Pass, the Tohoku Shinkansen and JR Nikko Line is the only option to get to Nikko from Tokyo without paying an additional fare.
+If you’ve purchased a Japan Rail Pass, JR East Pass, or Tokyo Wide Pass, the Tohoku Shinkansen and JR Nikko Line is the only option to get to Nikko from Tokyo without paying an additional fare.
 It’s also the most inconvenient as the trip involves a transfer at Utsunomiya from the shinkansen line to the JR Nikko Line.

-A better option for travellers without a rail pass is the Tobu Railway.
+A better option for travelers without a rail pass is the Tobu Railway.
 The Tobu Railway Limited Express “Kegon” train to Nikko leaves from Asakusa Station.
 It’s not the most convenient train station in Tokyo, but the area around Asakusa is worth exploring in its own right.
-At ¥2,670 ($23.73), you’ll find it cheaper to grab a 2-Day Nikko Pass than to pay for a return ticket from Asakusa to Nikko.
+At ¥2,120, you’ll find it cheaper to grab a 2-Day Nikko Pass than to pay for a return ticket from Asakusa to Nikko.

 Yokohama

 Day-tripping between two mega cities might not excite you.
 Keep in mind, though, that visiting Yokohama from Tokyo is about as easy as travel comes.
-Within 30 minutes you can zip between city centres.
+Within 30 minutes, you can zip between city centers.
 So, if nothing excites you in Yokohama, you’re not far from where you started.
 It’s worth a try, right?

 Mount Fuji and Skyline of Yokohama, Japan

 Even with Yokohama’s size, you can’t compare it to Tokyo.
-For travellers, there are fewer must-see attractions in Yokohama.
-Don’t let that stop you as you’ll discover that Yokohama is still a pleasant city to stroll around for an afternoon or evening.
+For travelers, there are fewer must-see attractions in Yokohama.
+Don’t let that stop you, as you’ll discover that Yokohama is still a pleasant city to stroll around for an afternoon or evening.

 Despite Japan’s proximity to China, Chinatowns aren’t exactly commonplace in Japan.
 Yokohama’s Chinatown breaks that stereotype.
 It’s actually one of the biggest in the world!